infopark/scrivito_seo_page_extender/README.md

 ## Customization

-If you use the default details views in this gem, we recommend tu activate [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) to utilize the tabs used by this gem.
+If you use the default details views provided in this gem, we recommend to activate [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) to utilize the tabs used by this gem.